lukateras/python-fraudrecord/README.md

 ---

-Note that the report submission functionality isn't and won't be implemented.
-This API client is intended for privacy research only.
+Note that the Report API client isn't and won't be implemented.
+This package is intended for privacy research only.